gee-community/arcgis-earthengine-toolbox/docs/03_installation.md

 ## Conda Environment Setup For Earth Engine API

-Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages. **If your ArcPro was installed by an administrator, you will need administrator-level permissions to complete the installation.**
+Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages. **If your ArcGIS Pro was installed by an administrator, you will need administrator-level permissions to complete the installation.**

-For ArcPro version `3.x`, follow the steps below to set up the conda environment.
-If you have ArcPro version lower than `3.0`, it is suggested that you upgrade it to `3.x`.
-You can login to your ESRI account, and download the specific ArcPro version from the **Downloads** -> **All Products and Versions** -> **All Versions**.
+For ArcGIS Pro version `3.x`, follow the steps below to set up the conda environment.
+If you have ArcGIS Pro version lower than `3.0`, it is suggested that you upgrade it to `3.x`.
+You can login to your ESRI account, and download the specific ArcGIS Pro version from the **Downloads** -> **All Products and Versions** -> **All Versions**.

 **A video guide for the Conda Environment Setup is available following the steps below.**